Last updated: June 2026

 • Safari and VIP travel

-The airport is also central to Kenya’s aviation growth.
-Kenya’s Ministry of Roads and Transport reported that JKIA handled approximately 8.93 million passengers in 2025, above its design capacity of about 7.5 million passengers per year.
-Cargo at JKIA is projected to grow from 407,214 tons in 2025 to 860,400 tons by 2045, showing the airport’s long-term importance as a passenger and freight hub.
+Kenya’s Ministry of Roads and Transport has reported that JKIA handled approximately 8.93 million passengers in 2025, above its design capacity of around 7.5 million passengers per year.
+Long-term cargo projections also indicate significant growth, underscoring the airport’s role as a passenger and freight hub for Kenya and the wider region.

 JKIA Expansion and Modernisation Update

-• Developing cargo, maintenance, fuel and support infrastructure
+• Cargo, maintenance, fuel and support infrastructure development

 Location and Access